-I was recently asked by a reader whether or not pallets were in fact safe to use in the home for decorating.
+A question I was recently asked by a reader was “are pallets safe to use indoors?”
 I thought this was a great question and in need of some addressing.
 Since decorating with pallets is so popular right now, it is important to know how to pick and then clean your pallets for optimal safety.

 Before you start getting worried that all pallets are a hazard and that you are taking a big health risk by bringing them into your home, let me just say that most companies in the U.S. now use pallets that are heat treated vs. chemically treated which is the main concern when using pallet wood.

 You can tell how a pallet has been treated by whether or not it has an IPPC logo on it, which is now required for heat treated pallets.